neuertlab/TrueSpot/doc/pages/spec_xml_doc.md

 Parameters are organized into blocks.
 The outermost block has the tag `ImageSet`.
 An `ImageSet` can contain any number of batches (`ImageBatch`) and blocks specifying parameters common to all batches.
 TrueSpot Lite will only read the first `ImageSet` in the file and it will process ALL batches within that set.
 Having multiple `ImageSet`s in one file is not recommended anyway since XML parsers tend to balk at files that don't have a single defined root element.

+## Variable Substitution

+TrueSpot can do variable substitution for certain field values (namely file paths).
+This allows for the specification of image-specific parameters on the batch level such as different control images for each image to analyze - provided that the control image file names follow a particular naming scheme.

+Fields to substitute with a variable are specified using `${VARIABLE NAME}` (akin to bash).

+The variables recognized by TrueSpot are currently:
+* `IMAGE_NAME` - Substitutes name of individual image (ie. tif file name without extension)

 ## ImageBatch
 An image batch is a group of images (specified by input table or directory) to run together.
 It is assumed that all images in a batch are of the same target and have the same channel settings.